ninaalli/Python-101/Week1Day2.md

 BE CONSISTENT IN THE CODE>DO NOT SPEND EXTRA BANDWIDTH ON FIGURING IT OUT

-todays lesson: sorted, different dictionaries for lists, order
+todays lesson: sorted, different dictionaries for lists, order, list comprehensions